dylandjian/dylandjian.github.io/src/pages/world-models/index.md

 <br />

 The hidden state of the LSTM is only re-initialized after a certain number of frames (the same amount that it used during training).
-It is also updated during the forward pass, that's why the return of the LSTM prediction isn't used.
+It is also updated during the forward pass which is the reason why the return of the LSTM prediction isn't used.

+<center>. . .</center>

-## Results and discussion
+## Results

 All the pieces of the puzzle have now been laid down.
 Let's explore the final results that the model achieved by looking at every component individually.